pytorch/pytorch/docs/source/complex_numbers.rst

 Complex numbers are numbers that can be expressed in the form :math:`a + bj`, where a and b are real numbers, and *j* is a solution of the equation :math:`x^2 = −1`.
 Complex numbers frequently occur in mathematics and engineering, especially in signal processing.
-Traditionally many libraries (e.g., TorchAudio) have handled complex numbers by representing the data in float tensors with shape :math:`(..., 2)` where the last dimension contains the real and imaginary values.
+Traditionally many users and libraries (e.g., TorchAudio) have handled complex numbers by representing the data in float tensors with shape :math:`(..., 2)` where the last dimension contains the real and imaginary values.

 Tensors of complex dtypes provide a more natural user experience for working with complex numbers.
 Operations on